Cecilia Menjivar

 About Cecilia

-Menjivar's research focuses on the effects of legal systems; bureaucracies; and institutions on the lives of immigrants in the United States (Central American immigrants in particular) and women experiencing gender-based violence in Central America.
-Themes include the effects of immigration laws and enforcement strategies on immigrant families; women; children; etc; effects of legal status (especially temporary; uncertain) on immigrants' lives; and effects of state institutions on gender-based violence in women's lives in Central America.
-Menjivar works with community organizations advocating for immigrants' rights and with lawyers (especially those doing pro bono work; in community organizations; networks of lawyers; or law clinics) who work on cases of Central American women seeking asylum.
+Menjivar's research focuses on the effects of legal systems, bureaucracies, and institutions on the lives of immigrants in the United States (Central American immigrants in particular) and women experiencing gender-based violence in Central America, temporary protected status, asylum system).
+Menjivar works with community organizations advocating for immigrants' rights and does pro bono work with legal aid organizations and law clinics on cases of women's asylum cases.

 Contributions